Extensions of Tong-Yang-Ma representation: Extensions of the Tong-Yang-Ma representation

-In general, for any diagram, the associated $\Lambda$-group $K$ can be written in the presentation such that its generators are only the top and bottom vertices. \end{ex}
+In general, for any diagram, the associated $\Lambda$-group $K$ admits a presentation which generators are only the top and bottom vertices. \end{ex}

-One may hope that two $\Lambda$-groups associated with the diagrams of the same string link are isomorphic, however it is not the case.
-Given some quantity obtained from the diagram, in order to prove that it is an invariant of string links we often show that it is invariant under three Reidemeister moves R1, R2 and R3; see Figures \ref{R1}, \ref{R2} and \ref{R3}.
+Although we may hope that two $\Lambda$-groups associated to equivalent diagrams of the same string link are isomorphic, it is actually not the case.
+Indeed, a natural question is to check whether or not a $\Lambda$-group is an invariant under the Reidemeister moves R1, R2 and R3 (see Figures~\ref{R1} and \ref{R2R3}) and we prove: